sagieppel/Contrastive-learning-for-one-shot-materials-and-textures-similarity-recognition-from-images/README.md

 #### Full MatSim dataset and benchmark can be downloaded from [here](https://e1.pcloud.link/publink/show?code=kZIiSQZCYU5M4HOvnQykql9jxF4h0KiC5MX)

 # Testing:
-PreTrained model can be downloaded from this [url](https://e1.pcloud.link/publink/show?code=kZGUwQZNV7k6Y8NrH5zjCQPQT0Fb0aFatjV) or [2](https://icedrive.net/s/Nv97G1gDvTvhgBzxzx6iRA3CPw6B)
-Sample data are supplied with the code which should allow the model to run out of the box.
+PreTrained model and sample data are supplied with the code which should allow the model to run out of the box.

 ## Finding the best similarity to each image in a folder: Test_Model.py
 For each image in a folder, find the most similar image in the same folder (most similar material).